Guardian Portal

 2. Rebrand Standard

-The transition from CANON to BASTN should be reflected across guild operations, including:
+The move from CANON to BASTN should show up across guild operations:

 • In-game naming